Changed & Disconnected Numbers

 We Surface the Current Line

-From that profile we locate the active phone number and current address now associated with the same identity, then cross-check that they are live.
+From that profile we locate the active phone and current address now associated with the same identity, then cross-check that they are live.

 4